chimera-js/vue-chimera/docs/guide/chimera.md

 There are some useful global props prepending with $.
 This is the reason why you cannot define endpoint with name starting with $

-- `$chimera.$axios`

-   returns axios client that chimera use to send requests

 - `$chimera.$loading`

-   Global loading indicator, returns `true` if there's any resource in loading state
+   Global loading indicator, returns `true` if there's any endpoint in loading state

 - `$chimera.$cancelAll()`